 Gnocchi with Radicchio and Sausage

 Preparation for Gnocchi with Radicchio and Sausage

-Preparation of the seasoning:
+Preparation of the sauce:

-Wash the radicchio and cut it into thin strips, remove the skin from the sausage and crumble it.
+Wash the radicchio and then cut it into thin strips, remove the skin from the sausage and crumble it.

+Gnocchi with Radicchio and Sausage